currymike123/CS1/Week4/Lab/Lab4.md

 # Lab 4

-**Notes**

-- Type all the programs from scratch.
-Do not copy and paste.
-It will help you to learn the syntax.
-- If your program doesn't work on the first try don't worry.
-Debugging is a skill that you will develop over time.
-- Remember to save and recompile every time you make a change to your program.
-- If you get errors when you compile, go back and make sure you typed everything correctly.
-Proper capitalization, spelling, matching {}, etc.
-- If you get stuck, ask your TA for help.
-That's what they are here for!

----

 1. It takes roughly 2580 minutes to drive from California to New York.
    Declare 2580 as an integer.
 Write a program that converts the minutes into hours.
 Find the remaining minutes as well.
 Display your